huggingface/hub-docs/docs/hub/api.md

 Use Collections to group repositories from the Hub (Models, Datasets, Spaces and Papers) on a dedicated page.

-Find out more about collections [in this guide](./collections.md).
+You can learn more about it in the Collections [guide](./collections.md).
 Collections can also be managed using the Python client (see [guide](https://huggingface.co/docs/huggingface_hub/main/en/guides/collections)).

 ### POST /api/collections